 Is Now a Good Time to Sell?
-5 Things to Keep in Mind
+5 Important Considerations

 1. Inventory Levels are Low and Demand is Strong

-We are experiencing very low inventories.
+Summit County is experiencing very low inventory levels.
 Yet interest in Summit County real estate remains high.
 There are a number of prospective buyers looking for that just right property to come on the market.
-With relatively few properties available, you could potentially be a bit more aggressive in your pricing right now.
+With relatively few properties available, you might be surprised at what other homes in your area are selling for.